 Building H.O.P.E is a process of discovery and mobilization for the local church that is facilitated by the Discipleship Coach.
 It includes a congregational survey using a quantitative assessment tool to learn about the church’s health and transformation, focus groups with the congregation to gain qualitative data about realities within the church and demographic data to help the congregation understand the context of its specific mission field.

 The gathered data will be incorporated into a Comprehensive Discovery Report to affirm the unique strengths within the congregation that must be leveraged, to identify key issues the church may choose to address for transformational success and to frame future possibilities in a way that inspires hope for future missional impact.

 A Building H.O.P.E.
 Guide to Disciple-Making will help congregational leaders use the Discovery Report to have conversations about disciple making, mission, congregational life stage and culture.
-The guide will include print and multimedia resources, including episodes from Chuck Knows Church and THE COMMITTEE.
+The guide will include print and multimedia resources, including episodes from Chuck Knows Church